dgaydukov/cert-aws/files/sa.md

 * ETL Workloads (for etl you should use EMR/Glue)

 ###### Organizations
-Organizations - service that allows to to tie several accounts to master account and centrally manage them (billing, services, policies)
+Organizations - service that allows to tie several accounts to master account and centrally manage them (billing, services, policies)
 Organization is a collection of AWS accounts that you can organize into a hierarchy and manage centrally.
 Master Account - aws account from which you create your organization.
 From there you can also create/invite/delete other accounts.
 It's charged to pay all bills by all accounts.
 Once chosen, you can't change master account.
 OU (Organization Unit) - group of accounts under one name, can be used to build hierarchical structure.
 Account can be a member of only 1 organization/OU at a time.
 OU can be a member of only 1 OU at a time.
+Typical use case is to have 2 accounts (dev + prod) to separate concerns, but to manage them from single one.
+There are 2 types of policies
-SCP (Service Control Policy) - policy you can apply to a group of aws accounts, defines service actions (like run EC2 instance), it follows the same rules as IAM policies.
+* SCP (Service Control Policy) - policy you can apply to a group of aws accounts, defines service actions (like run EC2 instance), it follows the same rules as IAM policies.
 You can attach a policy to the root/OU/account.
+SCP overwrites IAM permissions (if you create SCP to block ec2 creation for all accounts, even root user form child account won't be able to launch any ec2 except for t2.micro)
+Order of execution - most restrictive policies take precedence.
+* TP (Tag policy) - set of rules regarding tags (which resource should have which tags)

 ###### Well-Architected Tool
 Well-Architected Tool is a aws service that allows you to validate your current infrastructure against 5 pillars of well-arhitected framework.